architect-team/arcctl/src/components/v2/README.md

 One of the main features of Architect Components is the ability to run containerized cloud applications.
 In the v2 Component Schema, these workloads are called "deployments".
-This language mirrors ArcCtl's own [resource types](../../%40resources/deployment/) as well as [Kubernetes Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) to ensure that developers coming from other tools have an intuitive experience.
+This language mirrors Architect's own [resource types](../../%40resources/deployment/) as well as [Kubernetes Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) to ensure that developers coming from other tools have an intuitive experience.

 Declaring a deployment as part of your component is easy.
 The only _required_ field is a Docker